What is a Finance Charge?

-- This charge is a way for the lenders to earn some gains using the money they have to lend, however, there are risks too attached with such kind of income.
+This charge is a way for the lenders to earn some gains using the money they have to lend.
+However, there are risks attached with such a kind of income.

-- It differs from transaction to transaction and is different for different types of borrowings like for commercial borrowings like cars loan, house loan, personal loan there are set rates and brackets defined, depending on the income level of the borrower the rate and term are fixed.
+It differs from transaction to transaction and is different for different borrowings like commercial borrowings like a car loan, house loan, personal loan.
+The rate and term are fixed depending on the borrower’s income level.
+There are set rates and brackets defined

-- At times there is also a one-time fee attached to this charge like fixed fees or a transaction cost, this cost adds up to the overall charges.
+There is also a one-time fee attached to this charge, like fixed fees or a transaction cost.
+This cost adds up to the overall charges.

-- In a broader sense, there are really two types of Finance charges, one is the percentage of the amount borrowed i.e. the interest and the other one is the fixed fees being paid during or before the transaction i.e. The fees.
+- In a broader sense, there are two types of finance charges: the percentage of the amount borrowed, i.e., the interest, and fixed fees being paid during or before the transaction, i.e., The fees.

-There is no one rule to follow when we do the calculation of the finance charge since most of the transaction differs from one another the charge is calculated accordingly.
+There is no one rule to follow when we calculate the finance charge.
+Since most of the transactions differ, the charge is calculated accordingly.
 However, it is important to understand the formula to be able to use the finance charge calculator.

-Let us look at one the simple and widely used formula which is a percentage of the amount borrowed.
+Let us look at one simple and widely used formula, a percentage of the amount borrowed.

 Finance Charge Formula = (outstanding amount * interest rate * no of days) / 365

-Suppose we have a bill of $350 for the month of December 2019 and the last payable date for the same is 6th January 2020.
-So, the charge is levied upon after 6th January 2020 on a daily basis till the time one does not clear the dues.
+Suppose we have a bill of $350 for December 2019, and the last payable date for the same is 6th January 2020.
+So, the charge is levied after 6th January 2020 daily until one does not clear the dues.

-Let us assume that we do not pay this bill till 6th January and instead we pay it on 16 January 2020, so here the charges for 10 days will be applied to us at 20% interest rate.
+Let us assume that we do not pay this bill till 6th January and instead we pay it on 16 January 2020, so here the charges for ten days will be applied to us at a 20% interest rate.

 Calculation of the finance charges for 10 days will be, (350 * 0.20 * 10) / 365 = $ 1.92, so the borrower will have to pay the final amount of $350 + $1.92 = $351.92.

 Smith is very regular in his payments every month except for one month where he miscalculated and couldn’t pay his EMI on time.
-He paid the EMI on 30th of that month which means that he was late by 30 days.
+He paid the EMI on the 30th of that month, which means he was 30 days late.

-So, here the finance charges will be applied for 30 days, (2000*0.15*30)/365 = $24.66, Mr Smith will not only have to pay $24.66 interest on the missed EMI deadline but will also have to bear other financial charges of $20 for the late payment.
-Furthermore, it will also dent his credibility image as a borrower which will be accounted for in his credit score.
+Mr. Smith will have to pay $24.66 interest on the missed EMI deadline and have to bear other financial charges of $20 for the late payment.
+Furthermore, it will also dent his credibility image as a borrower who will be accounted for in his credit score.
+So, the finance charges will be applied for 30 days (2000*0.15*30)/365 = $24.66.

-- The basic motive of finance charge is forcing the borrower to repay the debt in the stipulated period of time or else resulting in the repayment of a higher amount.
-The cost is added in the transaction if the borrower fails to repay within the allowed time period.
+- The basic motive of the finance charge is forcing the borrower to repay the debt in the stipulated period or else resulting in the repayment of a higher amount.
+The cost is added to the transaction if the borrower fails to repay within the allowed period.

-- For instance, in credit card cash you still might have to pay the charge even if you pay your dues within the time-frame, the charge is for lending you the liquidity when you required it.
+- For instance, in credit card cash, you still might have to pay the charge even if you pay your dues within the time frame; the charge is for lending you the liquidity when you require it.

-- It is kind of a way for the lender to secure the amount and to earn more money from surplus money by lending liquidityLiquidityLiquidity is the ease of converting assets or securities into cash..
+- It is a way for the lender to secure the amount and earn more money from surplus money by lending liquidityLiquidityLiquidity is the ease of converting assets or securities into cash..

-- Since the charges are mostly regulated and the structures are mostly designed by the government it requires to disclose all the charges to levied upon on the borrower to be disclosed initially to the borrower, so there is minimal risk of any further hidden costs.
+- Since the charges are mostly regulated, and the government mostly designs the structures, it requires all the charges levied upon the borrower to be disclosed initially to the borrower, so there is minimal risk of any further hidden costs.

-This has been a guide to Finance Charge and its definition.
-Here we discuss how to calculate finance charge along with its formula, example, types and purpose.
+This has been a guide to what is a Finance Charge.
+Here we explain how to calculate finance charge with its formula, example, types and purpose.
 You can learn more from the following articles –